viamrobotics/docs/docs/components/motor/gpiostepper.md

 # SMEs: Rand, James
 ---

-The Viam `gpiostepper` model of motor component supports [stepper motors](https://en.wikipedia.org/wiki/Stepper_motor) controlled by basic stepper driver chips (such as [DRV8825](https://www.ti.com/product/DRV8825) or [TMC2209](https://www.trinamic.com/support/eval-kits/details/tmc2209-bob/)) that take step and direction input via GPIO and simply move the motor one step per pulse.
+The Viam `gpiostepper` model of motor component supports [stepper motors](https://en.wikipedia.org/wiki/Stepper_motor) controlled by basic stepper driver chips (such as [DRV8825](https://www.ti.com/product/DRV8825) or [TMC2209](https://www.trinamic.com/support/eval-kits/details/tmc2209-bob/)) that take step and direction input through GPIO and simply move the motor one step per pulse.

 Viam also supports some more advanced stepper driver chips ([TMC5072](../tmc5072/), [DMC4000](../dmc4000/)) that have their own microcontrollers that handle things like speed and acceleration control.
 Refer to those docs for more information.